nikdavnik/docs-casa-prod/docs/source/administration/quick-start.md

     Once the Gluu Server is set up, follow [these instructions](./installation.md#run-the-setup-script) to set up Casa.

     oxd is required to integrate Casa with the Gluu Server.
+If your deployment does not already have an active oxd server, it can be installed with the script.
 When asked if the server has oxd installed, select `no` and allow the script to install it.

 1. Enable authentication scripts